 "They get along very well and have a strong sense of teamwork," Naber said.
 "I think it's very important to their success.
 They'll put the team before themselves as an individual."

 Kirtland JROTC Sgt.
 Major Craig Frost said this is the first time his team made it to the JROTC marksmanship championships and were able to attend.
-In 2012, the team qualified but could not afford to travel to the championship

 The team was able to secure some financial support this year.